ananya2285/AgeGen-Exploring-Facial-Ageing-with-GAN/README.md

 **Implementation Details:**
 Our model is implemented using the TensorFlow deep learning framework.
 We provide detailed code documentation and comments to explain the implementation of each component and training procedure.

+# Future Work

+**Potential Enhancements:**

+Refining the model architecture to improve performance and efficiency.

+Expanding the dataset to include a more diverse range of facial images.

+Exploring new applications for facial aging technology, such as virtual makeup simulation or age progression prediction.

+# Collaboration:

+We invite contributions and collaboration from the community to further develop and improve the project over time.
+Feel free to open issues, submit pull requests, or reach out to us with your ideas and suggestions!